buildsignal/buildlights-pi-client/README.md

 Install the required dependency, pigpio
 Create a cron job to execute the script every minute (or whatever frequency you choose)
 Edit the script to update the configuration:
-GREEN_PIN: The PIO Ouput pin controlling connected to the Green signal
+GREEN_PIN: The PIO Output pin controlling connected to the Green signal
-BLUE_PIN: The PIO Ouput pin controlling connected to the Blue signal
+BLUE_PIN: The PIO Output pin controlling connected to the Blue signal
-RED_PIN: The PIO Ouput pin controlling connected to the Red signal
+RED_PIN: The PIO Output pin controlling connected to the Red signal
 LIGHT_ID: The configured light id within the lambda api
 clientId: Must match the client id sent to the lambda functions by the CI Server
 base_url: The url of the API gateway fronting the lambda functions